How Sleep Can Influence Brain Health

-We often hear that “sleep is the best medicine,” but science now shows just how true this may be.
-Especially for the brain.
+We often hear that “sleep is the best medicine,” but science now shows just how true this may be, especially for the brain.
 Sleep is not only a time for rest; it is a highly active process that clears waste, consolidates memories, and restores balance in the nervous system.
-For people at risk of or living with neurodegenerative diseases such as Alzheimer’s and Parkinson’s, poor sleep can accelerate decline, while good sleep may help protect cognitive function and overall brain health.
+Poor sleep may place additional strain on cognitive function, while good sleep helps support overall brain health.

 Sleep and our Brain

-During deep sleep, the brain’s glymphatic system flushes out toxins, including beta-amyloid proteins that are strongly linked with Alzheimer’s disease.¹ When sleep is disrupted, these proteins accumulate, increasing the risk of neurodegeneration.
+During deep sleep, the brain’s glymphatic system helps clear metabolic waste, including beta-amyloid proteins.¹ When sleep is disrupted, these processes become less efficient.

-Poor sleep increases inflammation and oxidative stress, both of which play a role in damaging neurons and accelerating cognitive decline.³ On the other hand, restorative sleep strengthens synaptic connections, supports neuroplasticity, and improves emotional regulation.
+Poor sleep is associated with increased inflammation and oxidative stress, both of which can affect neuronal function and cognitive performance.³ On the other hand, restorative sleep strengthens synaptic connections, supports neuroplasticity, and improves emotional regulation.⁴

 Practical Tips for Supporting Brain Health Through Sleep